-Both videos are absent of, but rework through the lens through, the experiences of of brown bodies.
+Both videos are absent of, but rework through the lens, the experiences of brown bodies.

 Laura Duffy is a Wellington-based artist, whose installation Garden of Purity is currently showing on the Wellington lightboxes, and is accompanied by a suite of 7 videos now online.